therekrab/autopilot/docs/source/prerequisites.rst

 What's *recommended*?
 ---------------------

-Although you can run Autopilot the following features in your robot code, it is *severely* recommended to ensure their presence such that the robot acts in the desired manner.
+Although you can run Autopilot without the following features in your robot code, it is *severely* recommended to ensure their presence such that the robot acts in the desired manner.

 Accurate drivetrain characterization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~